SystemsApproach/security/crypto.rst

 decryption matches the expected result, it can be concluded that the private key must have been used to perform the encryption.
-Exactly how this operation is used to provide authentication is the topic of a later section.
+Exactly how this operation is used to provide authentication is the topic of a later chapter.
 As we will see, public-key ciphers are used primarily for authentication and to confidentially distribute secret (symmetric) keys, leaving the rest of confidentiality to secret-key ciphers.